Rise-Vision/rise-launcher-electron-e2e/README.md

 *md5* contains the expected md5 result of the display's presentation screenshot:  eg `"e1 db 21 c2 16 ea bf 6b 11 84 bd 8d 0a 3d d9 5d"`

-an md5 can be generated via `node screenshot-test.js`
+On Windows an md5 can be generated via `node screenshot-test.js`

+On Linux `scrot -d 5` and `md5sum` can be used.

 ### Test download, install, and upgrade using a specific version